kaltura/playkit-ios-vr/README.md

 # PlayKit iOS VR

-VR framework for iOS.
+This is the VR framework for iOS devices.

 ### Supported Features

 | Features
 |---------
-| Monoscopic 360 video playback (Panorama View).
+| Monoscopic 360 video playback (Panorama View)
-| Split screen option for VR (Stereo View).
+| Split screen option for VR (Stereo View)
 | Built on top of SceneKit + Metal
 | Distorted stereo view for Cardboard
 | Smooth touch rotation and re-centering